 The benefits of cold therapy in relieving pain and inflammation associated with arthritis have been known for thousands of years.
 According to a report from the Journal of Royal Society of Medicine, ancient Egyptians and even Hippocrates were aware of the analgesic and anti-inflammatory properties of cold therapies.
 More recently, a study published in the Clinical and Experimental Rheumatology journal revealed that patients with active rheumatoid arthritis experienced significantly reduced pain levels with whole body cryotherapy.

-Whole Body Cryotherapy holds a firm position in the treatment of Rheumatoid Arthritis and considering it was created for RA specifically in the 1970s, it’s no wonder the treatment’s success has been confirmed by a large range of clinical studies.
+Whole Body Cryotherapy holds a firm position in the treatment of Rheumatoid Arthritis now and considering it was specifically created for RA in the 1970s, it’s no wonder that the treatment success has been confirmed by a large range of clinical studies spanning many years.

 One clinical trial performed by Dr. Bianka Benkenstein measured pain and mobility in patients using Cryotherapy as a treatment method.
-The results showed that associated pain was reduced and range of motion increased after an average of 10 to 15 Cryotherapy sessions, even with high initial prevalence of the disease.
-Patients experienced a substantial relief of symptoms and less inflammation in the body.
-The effects can last up to months after a series of consecutive treatment.
+The results showed that associated pain was reduced and range of motion increased after an average of 10 to 15 Cryotherapy sessions.
+This was true even for those who had a high initial prevalence of the disease.
+Patients experienced a substantial relief of symptoms including less inflammation in the body.
+These effects can last up to months after a series of consecutive treatments.

-Some of the benefits shown for RA treatment:
+Some of the benefits shown for Rheumatoid Arthritis treatment: